-The Sun Ray Server Software 3.1.1 Administrator's Guide provides instructions for setting up, administering, monitoring, and troubleshooting a system of Sun Ray TM Desktop Units (DTUs) and their server or servers.
-It is written for system administrators who are already familiar with the Sun Ray TM computing paradigm and have substantial networking knowledge.
+The Sun Ray Server Software 3 Administrator's Guide for the Linux Operating System provides instructions for setting up, administering, monitoring, and troubleshooting a system of Sun RayTM Desktop Units (DTUs) and their server or servers.
+It is written for system administrators who are already familiar with the Sun RayTM computing paradigm and have substantial networking knowledge.
 This guide may also be useful for those interested in customizing Sun Ray systems.